Document

 Conditions to claim this deduction-

-• The home loan must be for purchase or construction of a new house property.
+• The home loan must be for the purchase or construction of a new house property.

 Stamp duty and registration charges Stamp duty and registration charges and other expenses related directly to the transfer are also allowed as a deduction under Section 80C, subject to a maximum deduction amount of Rs 1.5 lakh.
-Claim these expenses in the same year you make the payment on them.
+Claim these expenses in the same year you make the payment for them.

 c.
 Tax Deduction for First-Time Homeowners: Section 80EE